 - For a skin infection or other issue, bring colloidal silver.
 Spray in the throat daily, and use on any burns, cuts, scrapes, bites, stings, or rashes.

 - There are few things that vitamin C won’t cure, so stock up on this also.
-I like Pure Radiance’s powder, which doubles as a tasty drink.
+I like this Immune-Aid Vitamin C Powder.
 Take it at the first sign of, well, anything, and continue through the course of the illness.

-- Should a fever arise, you need to have something on and that will resolve it quick before your Aunt Mable will start waving the Tylenol around.
+- Should a fever arise, you need to have something like Feel Better Fast, that will resolve it quickly before your Aunt Mable starts waving the Tylenol around.

 - Finally, pack a drawing salve that will remove everything from a splinter to a rash.

-In reality I would like to pack so much more than this, but I don’t want to get made fun of any more than I already am for my “Google medical degree.”
+In reality, I would like to pack so much more than this, but I don’t want to get made fun of any more than I already am for my “Google medical degree.”
 So, for my final advice, it’s this.
-If you are traveling for the holidays or just to have a good time — do not worry, and do not share.
-Do not worry about others finding out about your natural medicine decisions, and do not overshare.
+If you are traveling for the holidays or just to have a good time — don’t worry, and don’t share.
+Don’t worry about others finding out about your natural medicine decisions, and don’t overshare.
 That means take your remedies in your own room, don’t tell them exactly all of the [amazing] benefits of high dose vitamin C, nor explain to your mother why you declined the flu shot.
 Sometimes, people just don’t get it until they do.
 And for your vacation, that’s okay.

 You are there to have a good time and enjoy loved ones, not explain yourself.
 So, be prepared and have a healthy time.